-Napa Valley 2010
+Napa Valley 2012

 Vineyards were hand-picked at the peak of maturity.
 Following harvest, the grapes were gently crushed and fermented.
-The wines were then aged in small French oak barrels with extended lees contact for twenty-four months.
+The wines were then aged in small French oak barrels with extended lees contact for twenty months.
 Only 35% new barrels were used to maintain maximum fruit flavors with just a hint of toasty oak.

 Sweet cherry, ripe plum, hints of vanilla and overtones of anise and aged leather appear in the aroma.
 On the palate, this generous wine features cherry, plum and blackberry fruit with supple tannins and a lingering finish.

 • Varietal Composition: 100% Merlot

 • Oak Cooperage: French oak, 35% new